 A patient will feel lethargic, palpitations or even feel feverish.
 They may complain of dizziness, feel low in energy.
 As the level of dehydration increases, the patient will experience severe symptoms.
 They may go into shock as the BP will rapidly fall.
 The patient may collapse or have a syncopal attack (fainting).

 How to treat dehydration?

 On examining the patient, it is important to understand the level of dehydration – is it mild, is it moderate or is it severe?
 If a patient has a history of dehydration or a patient is brought in when unconscious and their BP is less than 90, then we need to start the treatment accordingly.
 They must be given fluids containing solutes.
-In the beginning, the solutes are pushed faster to get the BP above 90 systolic, i.e., an upper level of BP.
+In the beginning, the solutes are pushed faster to get the BP above 90 systolic, i.e. an upper level of BP.
 This is very important because if the BP remains below 90, it means that not all organs in the body are getting perfusion correctly.
 If it is mild dehydration, you can go slow and push the fluid with solutes slower at the rate of 60-100 ml per hour.
-But if the patient is in shock, we must push one liter of fluid in an hour.
+But if the patient is in shock, we must push one litre of fluid in an hour.
 Additionally, the symptoms of dehydration should be treated too.
-If the patient has recurring vomiting, we need to address that as well or stop diarrhea.
+If the patient has recurring vomiting, we need to address that as well or stop diarrhoea.

-If the patient is suffering from high fever, it is important to cool the patient down and bring down the temperature.
+If the patient is suffering from a high fever, it is important to cool the patient down and bring down the temperature.